Alcohol laws of Maine: Time and practices

 Alcohol may be sold between the hours of 5 a.m. and 1a.m. of the next calendar day.
 On New Year's Day, alcohol may be sold until 2 a.m.
-It may be consumed in establishments licensed for on-premises consumption until 1:15 a.m., with the exception of New Year's Day when it is 2:15a.m.
+It may be consumed in establishments licensed for on-premises consumption until 1:15 a.m., with the exception of New Year's Day when it is 2:15 a.m.

 Alcohol sales were previously prohibited until 9 a.m. on Sundays.
 In 2013 an exception was made to allow sales starting at 6 a.m. when St. Patrick's Day falls on a Sunday.
 In 2015 the legislature revised the law again to allow sales on any Sunday starting at 5 a.m., the same as every other day of the week.

 It is illegal to distribute alcoholic beverages for free and to serve a customer more than two beverages at a time.
 Practices designed to get customers to drink more, such as drinking games, are prohibited, as is the awarding of drinks as prizes.